 The Buddy Scheme

 Starting university can be an exciting experience but it also brings with it new challenges.
-Many students, especially those from backgrounds typically underrepresented at university take a bit of time to find their feet.
+Many students, especially those from backgrounds typically less likely to attend university (also known as Widening Participation students) take a bit of time to find their feet.

 Being a Buddy Mentor

-As a Buddy Mentor you will be paired with a first year student to offer them guidance and support.
+As a Buddy Mentor you will be paired with a first year Widening Participation student to offer them guidance and support.
 You will provide this support by regularly meeting your Mentee in a virtual or socially distanced format (depending on future distancing guidelines) and by attending social events together within the scheme.
+Register your interest in the role via the advert on the KCLSU Volunteer Record today!

 Eligibility for Buddy Mentors